A Hospital Visitor

 Me

 So you know what he’s like.
 I didn’t exaggerate anything.
-The game was enough to send shivers down spines, but the dreams…
+The game was enough to send shivers down spine, but the dreams…

 Justin